 Proper storage of these two crops are essential in many African nations because planting only occurs during the rainy season and the plant produce must be stored to ensure continual supply all year round [8].
 This has been hard for farmers to achieve because of two common insect pests.
 The first is the maize weevil (Sitophilus zeamais), which attacks the maize in storage and can cause a destruction of up to 90% of the grains if left unchecked and untreated [9] and the second is the cowpea weevil (Callosobruchus maculatus), which causes destruction to beans both on the farm and during storage [10].
 Thus the need to develop an effective strategy to mitigate the effects of these two insect pests.

 Numerous methods have been used by local farmers to combat these pests but the most widely used in Africa has been the application of chemical insecticides which are effective but with attendant negative effects; such as poisoning when improperly used.
 Insecticide poisoning have been linked to over 220,000 deaths annually [11].
 In 2008, the Nigerian National Agency For Food and Drug Administration Control (NAFDAC) announced the hospitalization of over 100 people and two deaths.
-These people had unknownly consumed "killer beans" which had high pesticides residue including Lindane.
+These people had unknowingly consumed "killer beans" which had high pesticides residue including Lindane.
 There have also been reported deaths in Gombe and Taraba States of Nigeria caused by killer beans [12].
 This high level of toxicity in beans produced in Nigeria due to application of chemical insecticides has also affected the country's economy.
 Nigeria cowpea exportation was banned by the Euroupean Union because it contained up to 4.6mg/kg of dichlorvos, which is higher than the typical maximum residue limit of 0.01mg/kg.
 This was 460 times more than the acceptable limits, this is considered very high and could lead to toxic accumulation in human and animals [13].
 Yet despite the negative effects associated with their use, local farmers still continue to use chemical insecticides heavily, prioritizing agricultural output over public health.

-Therefore there is need to consider a control method which is relatively safe and affordable with worldwide acceptability in agricultural produce storage [14],"the challenge of finding a good alternative to replace these conventional insecticides has led to the bio-prospecting of plants with natural insecticidal properties."
+Therefore. there is need to consider a control method which is relatively safe and affordable with worldwide acceptability in agricultural produce storage [14],"the challenge of finding a good alternative to replace these conventional insecticides has led to the bio-prospecting of plants with natural insecticidal properties."
 This method of using plants is not new as many African farmers troubled by insect pests have been mixing various seeds with their stored products for decades in other to protect them from insect pest attacks [15].
 The aim of this study was to assess the toxicity of four spices namely Curcuma longa, Piper nigrum, Capsicum annuum and Capsicum frutescens against these two storage insect pests to determine their suitability as a replacement for chemical insecticides as alternative form of control in Nigeria and the world at large.

-2. material and methods
+2. materialS and methods

 Experimental Station